The Europeans (1979 film): Reception

-The Europeans was a modest arthouse box-office success in England.
+The Europeans was a modest success at the box office in England.
 It opened at the Curzon in London the same week as Moonraker.
 It grossed an opening record for the cinema of £11,758 in its first week and was fifth at the London box office.
 It became Merchant Ivory Productions’ most widely seen film up to that point.
-The film also performed well on its release at the Paris Theater in New York City grossing $108,630 in its first three weeks.
+The film also performed well on its release at the Paris Theater in New York City, grossing $108,630 in its first three weeks.

 The film received a number of lukewarm reviews as a somewhat over-literary adaptation.
 Critic Chris Elliot noted the movie's "opaque refinements and elusive intentions, a predilection for intricacies of language and manners."
 Roger Ebert similarly demurred that the movie's "elegantly composed visuals, the stately progression of scenes, the deliberate understatement of the dialogue, are all as ‘faithful’ to James as a film can be.
 But that's exactly the film's problem: Ivory hasn't found a way to make his own film, and has ended up with a classroom version of James, a film with no juice or life of its own."

 Writing for The New York Times, Vincent Canby unfavorably compared the film to the novel: "The beauty and precision of James's prose is that it persuades us his characters are as alive today as they were in 1878.
 There's nothing quaint or picturesque or foolish about them.
 They are battlers.
 This is the feeling that's missing from the otherwise remarkably intelligent, careful screen version of The Europeans that has been adapted with skill by Ruth Prawer Jhabvala and directed with affection by James Ivory."

-John Pym, reviewing the film, commented:" For all its engaging sidelong playfulness, the beauty of its settings, and some excellent performances, there is in Ivory's Europeans also a sense of genuine characters trapped somewhat awkwardly by the conventions of their lines."
+John Pym, reviewing the film, wrote "For all its engaging sidelong playfulness, the beauty of its settings, and some excellent performances, there is in Ivory's Europeans also a sense of genuine characters trapped somewhat awkwardly by the conventions of their lines."